 In the summer, we challenge scholars to broaden their horizons and gain meaningful work experience in the public, private and non-profit sectors.

-Loran Scholars complete three types of 12-week summer internships: enterprise, public policy and community development.
-They can access our networks and up to $10,000 in funding for two summers (up to $7,000 each), which take place in Canada or abroad.
+Loran Scholars complete three types of 12-week summer work experiences: enterprise, public policy, and community development.
+They can access our networks and up to $14,000 in funding for two summers (up to $7,000 each), which take place in Canada or abroad.

 – Julie Van de Valk (Loran Scholar ’12).
 Read more.